shantanugodbole/ExpTrack/README.md

       * numpy

 ### How To Run the Application:
-1.Make a SQL database on your local machine using **exptrack.sql**
+1. Make a SQL database on your local machine using **exptrack.sql**

-2.Clone the GitHub repo onto your device and Run the **ExpenseTracker.py** file
+2. Clone the GitHub repo onto your device and Run the **ExpenseTracker.py** file

 #### Developed by: